Cpstrommen/network-pi/README.md

 - Run the base Ansible playbook to install the framework `ansible-playbook main.yml`
 - Create the docker containers with `docker-compose up -d`
     * For Portainer and Rancher, create and deploy a new stack using the contents of `docker-compose.yml`

+### Post-installation Configuration
+- Add DNS blocklists to PiHole avaliable at [The Firebog](https://v.firebog.net/hosts/lists.php)
+- Customize Homer dashboard by editing `/homer/config.yml` on the host
+- Add HomeBridge to Apple Homekit by using the web gui at `server-ip:8581`
+- Fetch VPN peer keys from `./config/wireguard` on the host

+### Web UI Locations
+- PiHole at `server-ip:81`
+- Homer at `server-ip:80`
+- Homebridge at `server-ip:8581`

 ## Contribution Notes
 Since this is a pi-based project, please confirm all included docker images are compatible with arm64 systems